guillermoamaral/Webside/docs/api/changes/post.md

 }
 ```

-Another common example where there are suggestions that Webside provides to the user in the form of questions.
+Another example with suggestions that Webside provides to the user in the form of questions.
 Let's say we try to compile a method with a single line assigning `t := 1` in a class where `t` is not defined (it is not an instance variable nor a global).
 The error returned should look like: